metablockshq/metablocks.world/content/posts/2021-the-metaverse-belongs-to-you.md

 Meta Blocks is an open source protocol and avatar system that stays on chain.
 Meta Blocks avatars are composed of NFTs and our protocol helps combine NFTs together.
 The combined NFT Avatars can be carried across universes.
 With Meta Blocks, your Avatar belongs to you.
 Truly.
 On-chain.

+[Meta Blocks protocol](/blog/clay-bricks-vs-legos) can be used by games and other NFT projects to create NFT based upgradable characters, and move characters across universes.

-We have been folled many times by big tech companies.
+We have been fouled many times by big tech companies.
 It's time that we take matter in our own wallet.